-- Secretary to Doctoral College Board of the University of Brighton (Secretary); - Assistant Director of the Doctoral School of the University of Sussex; - One member of BSMS staff involved in the administration of research degrees.
+- Secretary to Doctoral College Board of the University of Brighton (Secretary); - Assistant Dean of the Doctoral School of the University of Sussex; - One member of BSMS staff involved in the administration of research degrees.

-Doctoral Studies Committee of the University of Sussex and the Doctoral College Board of the University of Brighton.
+Doctoral School Board of the University of Sussex and the Doctoral College Board of the University of Brighton.

-7.2.2.
-University Research Governance and Quality Assurance Committee
+7.2.3 Research Governance and Quality Assurance Committee

-To ensure that University research is conducted to appropriate ethical and legal frameworks, based on good research governance, best practice and support for the development and training of researchers
+To ensure that University research is conducted to appropriate ethical and legal frameworks based on good research governance, best practice and support for the development and training of researchers.

-(a) to keep under review and recommend University policies on research governance and quality assurance making sure that they are consistent, compatible with the University and other stakeholders' research standards, policies and practices, such as the NHS, funding bodies, and other relevant stakeholders
+- (a) To keep under review and recommend University policies on research governance and quality assurance making sure that they are consistent, compatible with the University and other stakeholders' research standards, policies and practices, such as the NHS, funding bodies, and other relevant stakeholders. - (b) To ensure that the University maintains active compliance with the regulatory requirements of the MHRA, the HRA, the Home Office, the Human Tissue Authority, the Information Commissioner's Office and all other applicable regulatory organisations in the UK and overseas

-&lt;sup>18 Last updated Version 4.10 following approval by Senate
+&lt;sup>21 Last updated Version 4.10 following approval by Senate

-- (b) to ensure that the University maintains active compliance with the regulatory requirements of the MHRA, the HRA, the Home Office, the Human Tissue Authority, the Information Commissioner's Office and all other applicable regulatory organisations in the UK and overseas - (c) to ensure that University policies in the areas outlined above (and as stipulated in the Research Governance Standard Operating Procedure) are adhered to - (d) to oversee the systematic monitoring of sponsored University clinical research including MHRA registered clinical trials - (e) to oversee and advise on all matters relating to Health and Safety and risk management processes that relate to research activity - (f) to consider reports from Research and Knowledge Exchange Committee on the management of research governance and offer advice and make recommendations - (g) to consider reports from the Research Ethics and Integrity Committee and offer advice and make recommendations, cooperating to ensure complementary oversight of any inter-related areas including receiving anonymised accounts of investigations into research misconduct or complaints received by the University - (h) to assure the provision of appropriate and proportionate specialist training for the purpose of ensuring effective research governance and maintaining quality assurance - (i) to ensure compliance with the Concordat to Support Research Integrity and any other significant external policies or standards relevant to University research - (j) to seek clarification from the University's external advisors or other expert bodies, as necessary, on matters of policy and practice in relation to research governance and quality assurance - (k) The Committee may delegate to its Chair or any member of staff, for the purposes of implementing policy in accordance with Statute XVI.3 and XVI.4, powers and functions which it is itself competent to perform.
+- (c) To ensure that University policies in the areas outlined above (and as stipulated in the Research Governance Standard Operating Procedure) are adhered to. - (d) To oversee the systematic monitoring of sponsored University clinical research including MHRA registered clinical trials. - (e) To oversee and advise on all matters relating to Health and Safety and risk management processes that relate to research activity. - (f) To consider reports from Research and Knowledge Exchange Committee on the management of research governance and offer advice and make recommendations. - (g) To consider reports from the Research Ethics and Integrity Committee and offer advice and make recommendations, cooperating to ensure complementary oversight of any inter-related areas including receiving anonymised accounts of investigations into research misconduct or complaints received by the University. - (h) To advise upon the provision of appropriate and proportionate specialist training for the purpose of ensuring effective research governance and maintaining quality assurance. - (i) To ensure compliance with the Concordat to Support Research Integrity and any other significant external policies or standards relevant to University research. - (j) To seek clarification from the University's external advisors or other expert bodies, as necessary, on matters of policy and practice in relation to research governance and quality assurance.